 Other than that?
 Just another day.
 We go to work, school and errands on bikes and scooters.
 Keep a change of clothes in a dry bag.
 Might take a book to work with us since things are almost guaranteed to be slow.
 Except in the bars where an adult beverage or two and some live music can make for one great afternoon.

 Conch Train: That sucker keeps on rolling around the island come rain or shine.
 Ditto the trolleys.
-Climb aboard (they'll even provide a poncho) and relax for the history tour.
+Climb aboard and relax for the history tour.
 And, this time, take the whole thing, not just the first half before the store stop.

-Take the kids to the splash pad and playground at Truman Waterfront Park: Kids love splashing in the rain; they're already wet.
-(We took our 5-year-old grandson recentyly in the rain and he had the place to himself.)
+Take the kids to the splash pad and playground at Truman Waterfront Park: Kids love splashing in the rain; they’re already wet.
+(We took our grandson recently in the rain and he had the place to himself.)

 Art galleries: Ditto.
 See above.
 And, if you see something you love and have to have?
 Most of the galleries will ship right to your door back home.